kgarcia14/finance_tracker/README.md

     - View your savings balance.
     - Click "add" button at top right of screen to add a savings goal and goal amount.
-    - Click on
+    - Click on goal to view goal details, contribute towards goal, or delete goal.
+    - Visualization of goal progress will be shown.
+Once goal is reached, a celebration emoji will animate in.

 ### Motivation
-The motivation for this project came from being around friends and wanting to try new cocktails.
-I thought it would be cool to add a feature where if a user clicks on a type of alcohol, they will get a list of different cocktails that include that particular type of alcohol in its recipe.
+The motivation for this project came from wanting to challenge myself to build a project working with numbers.
+What better way to work with numbers than to build a web application that allows a user to track their finances?

 ### Challenges and Solutions
-One of the bigger challenges I had was getting each unique cocktail to display in the popup modal when "view details" was clicked.
-When I would click "view details" the first cocktail in the list would show regardless of which cocktail I was selecting.
-I was correct in passing down the mapped cocktail object as a prop into the modal.
-I thought this is all i needed in order to have access to it in the modal.
-However, I was not passing the cocktail prop into the modal function that opens the modal when button is clicked.
-After hours of debugging and googling, I was able to solve this.
+I encountered lots of challenges while working on this project.
+One of the bigger challenges I faced was getting the Savings Page progress bar feature to animate every time the user clicked on the Savings Page.
+I partly solved this issue by adding a CSS transition.
+This alone did not solve the issue.
+After slamming my head on the keyboard a couple of times (not really!), and lots of google searches, I realized I needed a setTimeout().
+This problem was solved by adding a setTimeout() to the Savings Button click event listener.
+After the setTimeout() the progress bar element would be styled to match the percentage of the progress in addition to triggering the transition effect, therefore giving a beautiful animation of the progress each time the user goes to the Savings Page.

 ### Screenshots